CSTARS/farm-budgets-sdk/README.md

 #### budgets.uses(materialId, callback)

 Get a list of budgets that use the given material.
+This is good to check BEFORE you delete a material.

 - **materialId**: unique material id.